Options Strategies to Beat COVID-19

 Selling puts should be limited to the number of shares of stock you’d normally be willing to purchase.
 Diversification theory teaches that no individual stock position should equal more than about 5% of the total value of your equity portfolio.

 Consequently, if a stock you wanted to buy trades for $20 per share and your account size is only $10,000, selling one put wouldn’t be wise (even though it was cash secured) because if it were assigned, you’d be required to purchase $2,000 worth of the stock, which would equal a much-too-high allocation to a single stock of 20% of your equity portfolio.

 There are no options on traditional mutual funds, but there are options on many of the most popular exchange-traded funds (ETFs).
 Selling covered calls and selling cash-secured puts makes sense even for conservative ETF investors subject to the limitations described above.

-Want to start making money with Jim Fink?
-Click here now for details.
+Want to make money with Jim Fink?
+Click here for details.